IsaacSchemm/weather-sidebar/README.md

 * *master*: Pure JavaScript, no compilation required.
   Requires [async/await](http://caniuse.com/#feat=async-functions) support in the browser.
-* *typescript*: Uses TypeScript to compile async functions into code that only requires Promise callbacks, which expands browser support to pretty much anything that supports localStorage and JSON.
-* *legacy-support*: Adds various polyfills (most of which are loaded only if needed) to provide support for Clasilla and possibly other niche or legacy browsers.
+* *legacy-support*: Uses TypeScript to compile async functions into code that uses Promise callbacks, which expands browser support to pretty much anything that supports localStorage and JSON.
+Also adds various polyfills (most of which are loaded only if needed) to provide support for Clasilla and possibly other niche or legacy browsers.